numere-org/Packages/README.md

 ### Setting up NumeRe for the secondary repository
 To make NumeRe find and understand the secondary package repository, you need to configure it using a `<>/remotes/*.repository` file (just a renamed JSON file).
 The naming convention defines also the priority, i.e. the package repositories are searched in alphabetical order, so if you want to have your repository a higher priority, give it a smaller number in the filename prefix (the default repository uses `10` for this exact purpose).

-If your repository is a public one, we recommend that you add the corresponding `*.repository` either as a file or copyable from a `readme`, so that possible user can just take the configuration.
+If your repository is a public one, we recommend that you add the corresponding `*.repository` either as a file or make copyable from a `readme`, to make it easy for possible users to configure NumeRe for your repository.

+#### GitHub as Host
 This section shows the contents of `10_numere_packages.repository`:
 ```json
 {